Higher education in Manitoba: College system

 Booth University College is a private postsecondary institution, and one of the newest university colleges in Manitoba.
 It offers degrees in religion, English and film, general studies, behavioural sciences (psychology and sociology), psychology, business administration, and social work.

 Canadian Mennonite University (CMU) offers degrees in the arts, music, music therapy, theology, and church ministries.

-Red River College is located in Winnipeg and offers more than 100 degree, diploma, and certificate programs in applied arts and sciences, technology, and trades.
-The smaller Assiniboine Community College in Brandon offers certificate and diploma programs in trades, business, nursing, and agricultural training.
+Red River College Polytechnic is primarily located in Winnipeg with satellite campuses in Portage la Prairie, Southport, Selkirk, Winkler, and Steinbach.
+It offers more than 100 degree, diploma, and certificate programs in applied arts and sciences, technology, and trades.
+The smaller Assiniboine College in Brandon offers certificate and diploma programs in trades, business, nursing, and agricultural training.

 The École technique et professionnelle is the only francophone college in the province, and is operated under the Université de Saint-Boniface.
 It offers courses in business, computing, early childhood education, nursing, and tourism.

 History

 One-university system

-Established only 7 years after the province of Manitoba and 4 years after the city of Winnipeg, the University of Manitoba (U of M), in 1877, became the first university in not only Manitoba, but in all of western Canada.
+Established only seven years after the province of Manitoba and four years after the city of Winnipeg, the University of Manitoba (U of M), in 1877, became the first university in not only Manitoba, but in all of western Canada.
 Founded under the University of Manitoba Act, the U of M was modelled after the University of London on the principle of a "one-university" system, or a federation of denominational colleges, which was proposed to counteract sectarian conflicts developing in the post-secondary systems in eastern Canada.

-The original role of the University of Manitoba was to examine and confer degrees on students graduating from its three founding affiliated colleges—St. Boniface College (Roman Catholic), St John's (Anglican), and Manitoba College (Presbyterian).
+The original role of the University of Manitoba was to examine and confer degrees on students graduating from its three founding affiliated colleges: St. Boniface College (Roman Catholic), St John's (Anglican), and Manitoba College (Presbyterian).
 Consolidating other institutions was intended to strengthen the smaller, financially insecure institutions.
 Later, Wesley College (Methodist) and Brandon College (Baptist) joined the federation along with other colleges.

 In 1880, the U of M granted its first degrees.
-In 1892, with increasing influence from other post-secondary systems, the University of Manitoba Act was amended to allow for the University to instruct teachers.
+In 1892, with increasing influence from other post-secondary systems, the University of Manitoba Act was amended to allow for the university to instruct teachers.
 After growing demand for a science curriculum, a Faculty of Science was formally established in 1900, followed by the appointments of five professors in 1904, made possible due to a generous donation.
 By 1920, the University of Manitoba offered a wide range of undergraduate programs and several professional schools.